Andy Ibáñez Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in MLB.
+- The pitching staff for the Twins has a collective 9.5 K/9, the fourth-best in MLB.

-- The Twins' 3.69 team ERA ranks third across all league pitching staffs.
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.65).

 © 2023 Data Skrive.
 All rights reserved.